kbagoy/kb2024/_posts/2020-04-05-winning-marketing-strategy.md

 ---
 layout: post
+permalink: /winning-marketing-strategy/
-title: "3 Tips for Creating a Winning Marketing Strategy"
+title: 3 Tips for Creating a Winning Marketing Strategy
-author: "kbistaff"
+description: None
-date: "2020-04-05"
+date: 2020-04-05 19:32:25 -0000
+last_modified_at: 2021-04-20 17:30:49 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2020/04/business_meeting-4.jpg
+  alt: marketing strategy
 categories:
-  - "marketing-tips"
-image: assets/images/business_meeting-4.jpg
+- Business &amp; Marketing Tips
+tags: []
 ---
 # Crafting a Winning Marketing Strategy

 One of the best things you can do for your small business is to craft and implement a winning marketing strategy.
 Having the right program in place provides you with the ability to obtain the necessary data to take your business to the next level.
 However, before you can accomplish this, you must fill in the blanks with some essential information.
 The following list includes three tips to help you get to that very goal.